karkman/MBDP_Genomics_2022/Practicals/README.md

 In order to calculate the final genome coverage we must calculate the average sequencing depth of all the bases in the genome.
 We can achieve this by using `awk`.

 This command will sum all the numbers in the fourth column of the file `CoverageTotal.bedgraph` and divide by the total numbers of lines (number of bases), giving the average number.
-The final result will be printed in your screen.
+The final result will be printed in your screen (or you can save the result in a file using `> coverage.txt` in the end of the command).

 ```bash
 cat CoverageTotal.bedgraph | awk '{total+=$4} END {print total/NR}'